datacentricdesign/iob22/assignments/03-ereader/step4.md

 Create a function called [name] using [parameters] to do [action] and return [result].
 ```

 We use the name to `call` the function, which means running the associated block of code.
 When calling a function, we provide the values (or arguments) necessary for each of the function's parameters.
-So, functions are handy because it avoids to duplicate code, making the development more efficient and robust.
+So, functions are handy because it avoids duplicating code, making the development more efficient and robust.
 Let's take the example of the `print()` function.

 * `name` print
 * `action` figure out where to display the message, convert each character into a visual representation and display them.